renovatebot/renovate/docs/usage/bot-comparison.md

 Read the [list of Renovate platforms](./modules/platform/index.md) to learn more.

 The _official_ Dependabot program only works on GitHub.
-If you're an advanced user, you may use the [`dependabot-core` repository](https://github.com/dependabot/dependabot-core) as a base to build your own Dependabot, which you can run on other platforms.
+If you are an advanced user, you may use the [`dependabot-core` repository](https://github.com/dependabot/dependabot-core) as a base to build your own Dependabot, which you can run on other platforms.

 ### Supported languages